GameDistribution/GD-HTML5/README.md

 <a href="https://github.com/GameDistribution/GD-HTML5" target="_blank">https://github.com/GameDistribution/GD-HTML5</a>

 ## Deployment
-Deployment of the API to production environments and npmjs.com is done through TeamCity.
+Deployment of the API to production environments is done through TeamCity.
 The npm package is published as ES5 for backward compatibility support using a prepublish Babel task defined within package.json, even though our repository uses ES6.

 ## Installation for development
 Install the following programs: